-Moderators Gregory Matthews Posted 11 hours ago Moderators Posted 11 hours ago Those articles ae interesting.
-They clearly indicate the unfounded anti-Catholic that existed at that time.
+Moderators Gregory Matthews Posted April 18 Moderators Posted April 18 Those articles ae interesting.
+They clearly indicate the unfounded anti-Catholic bias that existed at that time.
 Today, they would likely be accurately evaluated as pure garbage, devoid of fact.
 [NOTE: I have not read every word, but got the general idea.]
-It is a shame that the Review published them.
-Quote Gregory
+It is a shame that the Review published them. phkrause 1 Quote Gregory

 Recommended Posts